Migrating databases to Managed Service for PostgreSQL

 sudo systemctl status postgresql

-Export the database schema on the source
+Export the DB schema from the source

 pg_dump utility, create a file with the database schema to be applied in the Managed Service for PostgreSQL cluster.